apache/kyuubi/docs/deployment/kyuubi_on_kubernetes.md

 `${KYUUBI_HOME}/bin/docker-image-tool.sh` use `Kyuubi Version` as default docker tag and always build `${repo}/kyuubi:${tag}` image.

-The script can also help build external Spark into a Kyuubi image that acts as a client for submitting tasks by `-s ${SPAAK_HOME}`.
+The script can also help build external Spark into a Kyuubi image that acts as a client for submitting tasks by `-s ${SPARK_HOME}`.

 Of course, if you have an image that contains the Spark binary package, you don't have to copy Spark locally.
 Make your Spark Image as BASE_IMAGE by using the `-S ${SPARK_HOME_IN_DOCKER}` and `-b BASE_IMAGE=${SPARK_IMAGE}` arguments.